Theragāthā 16.2

 Attano kiccakārīssa,

-may I do what I need to do for myself,
+may a person do what they need for themselves,

 na ca kañci viheṭhaye.